 Most of the Kapenguria Six went on to occupy positions of influence in the new Kenya.
 Kenyatta became Kenya’s first president while Kaggia and Ngei served as ministers.
 Oneko served as MP for Rarieda in Kenya’s 7th Parliament.
 Interestingly, this was after Kenyatta had detained him between 1969 and 1974!
 Fred Kubai became MP for Nakuru East twice from 1963 to 1974, and from 1983 to 1988.

 Kung’u Karumba was the odd one out.
 He steered clear of politics, opting to venture into business while remaining a close friend and advisor to Kenyatta.
 He made significant investments in Uganda.
 Some say he even loaned a substantial amount to the wife of Ugandan military commander Isaac Maliyamungu.
 When she refused to pay, Karumba travelled to Uganda in June 1974 but never returned.
-Intelligence reports later implicated Maliyamungu of murdering Karumba during a disagreement over his wife’s debts.
+Intelligence reports later implicated Maliyamungu in murdering Karumba during a disagreement over his wife’s debts.